InaDavidova/complainer-app-MERN/README.md

 - run ```npm install``` and after that  ```npm start``` for both client and server folders to start the app

 Thank you for your attention!
-If you have problem, feel free to contact me.
+If you have any problems with the app, feel free to contact me.